 LITTERING – Please do not litter our precious Everglades.
 What you carry in with you, you should also carry out.

 • Pick the right bike for the ride.
 (Gravel/Dirt specifics, mountain bike or fat tire bicycle).

 • Health Insurance Card, ID, Credit Card, Cash and Phone on a waterproof protected case.

 • Extra Tubes and air.

 • Hydration (at least one 22oz bottle per hour) or (hydration backpack).
 NOTE: Any small backpack can help you carry extra hydration and basic tools/safety items.

 • Small/Basic First-Aid Pack

 PLAY IT SAFE

-• Always wear a helmet and please no aero-bars.
+• Bring your cell phone with you if you are able.
+Always wear a helmet and please no aero-bars.

 • Have your bicycle inspected for your own safety and the safety of others riding with you.